SFBdragon/talc/BENCHMARKS_WASM.md

 `Talc`'s memory efficiency is almost entirely dependent on the `Binning` configuration used.
 You can swap out `WasmBinning` if desirable.

-Using `ExtendWasmMemOnOom` instead of `ClaimWasmMemOnOom` will also help.
+Using `WasmGrowAndExtend` instead of `WasmGrowAndClaim` will also help.

-#### `ClaimWasmMemOnOom` vs. `ExtendWasmMemOnOom`
+#### `WasmGrowAndExtend` vs. `WasmGrowAndClaim`

-By default, Talc claims new WebAssembly pages on demand using the `ClaimWasmMemOnOom` OOM handler.
+By default, Talc claims new WebAssembly pages on demand using the `WasmGrowAndClaim` OOM handler.

-An alternative to consider is `ExtendWasmMemOnOom`:
+An alternative to consider is `WasmGrowAndExtend`:
 - Extends the heap instead of claiming new heaps.
 This reduces memory fragmentation and thus may improve memory efficiency somewhat.
 - Requires ~250 more bytes of WebAssembly module size due to pulling in the `Talc::extend` code.